MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/onboard-configuration-manager-custom-task.md

 ms.service: sql
 ---

-# Connect machines at scale with a Configuration Manager custom task sequence
+# Connect SQL Server machines at scale with a Configuration Manager custom task sequence

 Microsoft Endpoint Configuration Manager facilitates comprehensive management of servers supporting the secure and scalable deployment of applications, software updates, and operating systems.
 Configuration Manager offers the custom task sequence as a flexible paradigm for application deployment.

 You can use a custom task sequence, that can deploy the Connected Machine Agent to onboard a collection of devices to Azure Arc-enabled servers.

 Before you get started, be sure to review the [prerequisites](prerequisites.md) and verify that your subscription and resources meet the requirements.
-For information about supported regions and other related considerations, see [supported Azure regions](prerequisites.md#supported-regions).
-Also review our [at-scale planning guide](/azure/azure-arc/servers/plan-at-scale-deployment) to understand the design and deployment criteria, as well as our management and monitoring recommendations.

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Generate a service principal

-Follow the steps to [create a service principal for onboarding at scale](/azure/azure-arc/servers/onboard-service-principal#create-a-service-principal-for-onboarding-at-scale).
-Assign the **Azure Connected Machine Onboarding** role to your service principal, and limit the scope of the role to the target Azure landing zone.
-Make a note of the Service Principal ID and Service Principal Secret, as you'll need these values later.
+Create an Azure Active Directory [service principal](/azure/active-directory/develop/app-objects-and-service-principals).
+A service principal is a special limited management identity that is granted only the minimum permission necessary to connect machines to Azure and to create the Azure resources for Azure Arc-enabled server and Azure Arc-enabled SQL Server.

+Before you get started, be sure to review the [prerequisites](prerequisites.md) and assign the necessary roles and permissions to the service principal.

 ## Download the agent and create the application

-First, download the Azure Connected Machine agent package (AzureConnectedMachineAgent.msi) for Windows from the [Microsoft Download Center](https://aka.ms/AzureConnectedMachineAgent).
-The Azure Connected Machine agent for Windows can be [upgraded to the latest release manually or automatically](/azure/azure-arc/servers/manage-agent), depending on your requirements.
+Download AzureExtensionForSQLServer.msi from the [link](https://aka.ms/AzureExtensionForSQLServer) for Windows.
 The .msi must be saved in a server share for the custom task sequence.

 Next, [create an application in Configuration Manager](/mem/configmgr/apps/get-started/create-and-deploy-an-application) using the installed Azure Connected Machine agent package: